maoweinilsson/PDC-software-web/software/VASP/beskow/5.4.1.patched/using.rst

 - No GPU/OpenMP-support.
 - Hybrid calculations (HSE06) seem to run a lot faster and use less memory compared with previous versoins
 - The speed of standard DFT calculations seem unchanged.
+- Running on fewer than 32 cores per node allocates more memory to each MPI task.
+This can in some cases improve performance and is necessary if your job crashes with an OOM error.
+See the example submit script below on how to do this correctly.

 Vasp Filenames
 --------------